-In order to catch a potential prospect’s eye, you have to stand out in a good way.
-That means not relying on the same spiel your competitors have offered a thousand times.
-And, depending on your company size, contacts, suppliers, crew, location, and a million other factors, you may not always be able to promise the cheapest quote or the quickest turnaround time.
-Instead, determine what you do uniquely, and find a way to make your brand the only one your target audience can imagine doing business with.
+To catch a prospect’s attention, you must stand out in a remarkable way, which means discarding—or avoiding—the same spiel and catchphrases your competitors have offered a thousand times.
+Depending on your company’s size, contacts, suppliers, crew, location, and other factors, you may not always be able to promise the least-expensive quote or the fastest turnaround time.
+To promise either of those things and not deliver will damage your reputation and differentiate you—but not in a positive way.

 Focus on Your Customer First

 It is easy to become business-centric.
 Gaze at your navel and spreadsheets.
-After all, like most companies, you have to protect yourself and your company from others who might take advantage of you.
-But, since most customers and clients aren’t actually trying to take advantage of you, a better focus would be, “How best can I protect my customers?”
-One of the best ways is through education.
-Build a knockout web site that answers all their questions and provides plenty of photos, videos, and graphics related to the type of construction you do.
-Don’t be afraid to post content featuring success stories of past projects.
-Your web site is the perfect place to toot your horn while explaining how you can make your reader’s project a success, too.
+After all, like most companies, you must protect yourself and your company from others who might take advantage of you.
+But, since most customers and clients aren’t trying to take advantage of you, a better focus would be, “How best can I focus on my customers?”

 There are a variety of ways you can make your company more appealing and attractive, from the creative to the personal.
 Can you make your proposals more eye-catching?
-Are they missing crucial information your customer needs to make a decision?
-Think like a customer and make sure your literature and web site content answers their needs.
+Are they missing crucial information your customer needs to decide in your favor?
+Think like a customer and make sure your literature and website content answers their needs.
 What would you want to know?
 How would you want it explained?
 What’s missing?

 Add New Markets

-While one way to draw attention is to specialize and only offer work on niche projects, it could pay to consider projects that are different from what you normally tackle.
+While one way to draw attention is to specialize and only offer work on niche areas, it could pay to consider projects different from what you normally tackle.
 Although it can be counterintuitive, try to qualify for new bid lists to increase your visibility in other markets, whether that’s geographically or project-type.

 Find a New Partner

 One way of attracting new clients is to partner with another construction-related business, such as a home improvement store.
 Branching out by pairing up with (or starting your own) plant maintenance service or renovation company could increase your visibility.
 Tap into the influencer market for B2B.
 Have a local celebrity host or do a voice-over on instructional videos.

 Add a Profit Center